kuzzleio/kuzzle/doc/2/protocols/native-protocols/websocket/index.md

 ### Configure listening port

 :::warning
-HTTP, WebSocket and Socket.IO protocols share the same underlying server instance.
+HTTP and WebSocket protocols share the same underlying server instance.
 Modifying the listening port will impact all these three protocols.
 :::

 By default, Kuzzle listens to the `7512` port.